Posted on:

 How to Record Your Voiceover (Free Tools)

 Once recorded, export as MP3 and upload to Google Drive.
-Then insert it using Insert > Audio, exactly as described in the audio section above.
+Then insert it using Insert > Audio.

 How to Sync Voiceover with Specific Slides